Why Is My Computer Taking So Long To Restart [Easy Ways To Solve It]

 Why is my computer taking so long to restart?
 The first thing you can try if your computer is having problems is to restart it.
 It can fix temporary issues and spare you the headache of undertaking time-consuming solutions.
 But What if the computer takes forever to restart?
 Fortunately, you have a lot of options.

 The quick solution to this problem is that you can stop Fast Startup.
 This function is turned on by default by pre-loading some startup data before your PC turns off, intended to speed up starting times.
-Quick startup is most likely to result in slower Windows boot times.
+The quick startup will likely result in slower Windows boot times that take a few seconds.

 So now that you know the quick solutions, here are a few more detailed explanations for this problem.